Unity-Technologies/UnityRenderStreaming/Packages/com.unity.renderstreaming/Documentation~/index.md

 Currently, there is one sample:

 - HDRP.
-  > Importing this sample will automatically install and setup our HDR sample assets along with the HDRP *(com.unity.render-pipelines.high-definition)* package.
+  > Importing this sample will automatically install and setup our HDRP sample assets along with the HDRP *(com.unity.render-pipelines.high-definition)* package.